objcio/articles/2014-10-10-why-security.md

 ## You Can't Either (Not Entirely, Anyway)

 Similar to operating system features, popularity charts of [mobile app vulnerabilities](https://www.owasp.org/index.php/Projects/OWASP_Mobile_Security_Project_-_Top_Ten_Mobile_Risks) tell you what problems are encountered by _many_ apps, but not which are relevant to _your_ app, or _how_ they manifest.
-They certainly say nothing about vulnerabilities that are specific to the uses to which _your customers_ are putting _your app_, completing their workflows in their environments.
+They certainly say nothing about vulnerabilities that are specific to the uses to which _your customers_ are putting _your app_: vulnerabilities that emerge from the tasks and processes your customers are completing, and the context and environment in which they are doing so.

 Security is a part of your application architecture: a collection of constraints that your proposed solution must respect as it respects response time, scale of the customer base, and compatibility with external systems.
 This means that you have to design it into your application as you design the app to operate within the other constraints.